It’s time for a big bowl of roasted root vegetable soup!

 - Whisk vinegar, thyme and basil together in a small bowl.
 Slowly whisk in olive oil.

 - Place chopped onion, apple, sweet potato, squash and carrots on large baking sheet.
-Add dressing and season with salt and pepper; toss to coat.
+Add dressing and season with 1 teaspoon salt and 1/2 teaspoon pepper; toss to coat.
 Roast until vegetables are tender and slightly brown around edges, about 35-40 minutes.

 - Place vegetables in a large stock pot and pour in 3-4 cups of vegetable stock, just enough to cover the vegetables.
 Heat to medium-high and bring to a boil.
 Reduce heat to medium-low and simmer 10-15 minutes, until vegetables are soft.
-Puree soup using a [stick] blender, adding more broth if necessary.
+Puree soup using an immersion blender, adding more broth if necessary.
 Add yogurt, sugar, cinnamon/nutmeg and cayenne/crushed red pepper flakes and continue to puree until incorporated.
-Season with a dash of salt and black pepper.
+Season with the remaining salt and black pepper.
 Taste and adjust seasoning, if necessary.

-- Top soup with a drizzle of honey, shaved fresh Parmesan and chopped walnuts/pecans.
+- Top soup with a drizzle of honey, shaved fresh Parmesan and chopped walnuts/pecans, if desired.